 encrypt("Have a nice day.
 Feed the dog & chill out!"); # => "hifei acedl v..."

-Go back and tackle any Further Exploration exercises from previous days this week that you have not yet completed.
+Go back and tackle any Further Exploration exercises from previous days this section that you have not yet completed.

 Lesson 33 of 38